AlessandroStaffolani/sonar-api-wrapper/README.md

 - `is_json` (`bool`): If set to `True`, the response will be parsed as JSON.
 Otherwise, it returns the decoded content.
 Default is `True`.
 - `username` (`str` | `None`): Username used for authentication.
 Default is set via the environment variable `SONAR_USERNAME` or "admin".
 Argument value has precedence, followed by environment variable value and lastly default value is used.
 - `password` (`str` | `None`): Password used for authentication.
 Default is set via the environment variable `SONAR_PASSWORD` or "admin".
 Argument value has precedence, followed by environment variable value and lastly default value is used.
 - `token` (`str` | `None`): Token used for authentication.
 It overrides username and password if present.
-Default value is set via the environment variable `SONAR_TOKEN` or None.
+Default value is set via the environment variable `SONAR_AUTH_TOKEN` or None.
 Argument value has precedence, followed by environment variable value and lastly default value is used.
 - `base_path` (`str` | `None`): The base endpoint used to build the API call.
-Default is set via the environment variable `SONAR_ENDPOINT` or "http://localhost:9000/api/".
+Default is set via the environment variable `SONAR_HOST_URL` or "http://localhost:9000/api/".
 Argument value has precedence, followed by environment variable value and lastly default value is used.

 ### Returns